 In the disastrous heat wave of 1980, more than 1,250 people died.
-In the heat wave of 1995 more than 700 deaths in the Chicago, Illinois area were attributed to this event, and in August 2003, a record heat wave in Europe claimed an estimated 50,000 lives.
+In the heat wave of 1995 more than 700 deaths in the Chicago, Illinois area were attributed to this event, and in August 2003, a record heat wave in Europe claimed more than 20,000 lives.

 North American summers are hot; most summers see heat waves in one section or another of the United States.
 East of the Rockies, they tend to combine both high temperature and high humidity although some of the worst have been catastrophically dry.

 The U.S. Natural Hazard Statistics provide statistical information on fatalities, injuries and damages caused by weather related hazards.
 These statistics are compiled by the Office of Services and the National Climatic Data Center from information contained in Storm Data, a report comprising data from NWS forecast offices in the 50 states, Puerto Rico, Guam and the Virgin Islands.

 Arizona Weather Hazards

 Excessive heat is one of the most deadly weather conditions on record.
 The weather may seem calm outside despite the extreme air temperature, but these are not conditions to be taken lightly.
 Here are some things you can do to prevent heat exhaustion and an unhealthy exposure to the sun’s ultraviolet (UV) rays when you are outdoors:

 - Drink plenty of water or other beverages that do not contain caffeine, large amounts of sugar, or alcohol.